Time Interfaces in Bianisotropic Media: Temporal Interfaces

 where $\kappa$ is the chirality parameter.
 We assume that a linearly polarized plane wave is propagating in the chiral medium.
 As is well known, the phase constants of right-handed and left-handed circularly polarized (RCP and LCP) wave components are different: $\beta_{\/R}=\omega(\sqrt{\mu\epsilon}-\omega\kappa/c)$ and $\beta_{\/L}=\omega(\sqrt{\mu\epsilon}+\omega\kappa/c)$.
 Presenting a linearly polarized wave as a sum of RCP and LCP components, we write the electric and magnetic fields as

 and

 In the following, we study a temporal interface at $t=0$ at which the chiral medium is replaced by an isotropic magnetodielectric medium described effectively by permittivity $\epsilon_{\/{MD}}$ and permeability $\mu_{\/{MD}}$.
-After some transition period, the fields in this simple magnetodielectric will be in form of its eigenwaves.
+After some transition period, the fields in this simple magnetodielectric will be in the form of its eigenwaves.
 Thus, the resulting flux densities for both RCP and LCP components are expressed as

 where the propagation constant $\beta$ is conserved at time interfaces in spatially uniform media.
-We see that due to the presence of the temporal interface, there are reflected (or backward) $\_E^r$ and transmitted (or forward) $\_E^t$ waves that simultaneously propagate in the magnetodielectric medium.
+Equation~\eqref{eq:DBMDIMV} indicates that due to the presence of the temporal interface, there are reflected (or backward) $\_E^r$ and transmitted (or forward) $\_E^t$ waves that simultaneously propagate in the magnetodielectric medium.